dripdropdr/drawEmoji/README.md

 ## 2. Method

-In Webcam Drawing, I referred the Air-Canvas-Projects (Link is ___.)
+In Webcam Drawing, I referred the [Air-Canvas-Projects](https://github.com/infoaryan/Air-Canvas-project).
 After perceiving the position of index finger, stacked it and visualize on each frame.

 The program shows 2 windown, pained window and webcam window.
 If user draw sth, the virtual drawing is shown on painted window, too.
 I exploited this input objects of classifier after cropping and resizing.

 Drawing classifier is ResNet18.
 I tunned this network with CrossEntrophy loss, Adamw optimizer, CosineAnnealing scheduler, and some data transform on 22epochs.
-The detailed information of this is in model.py
+The detailed information of this is in model.py.

-I trained the classifier using quick-draw dataset.
+I trained the classifier using [quick-draw](https://github.com/googlecreativelab/quickdraw-dataset/tree/master) dataset.
 Quick-Draw dataset is offered by Google, composed to 384 drawing classes.
-Only 45 classes of this dataset is used for drawEmoji.
+Only 45 classes and 3000 data point by class of this dataset is used for drawEmoji.
 You can see exploited classes and their number in dataset.py label2id.
+The datasets is offered by csv.
+So I pre-processed this.
+The detail of eda is in eda.py.

 In programm running, I got prediction result from the classifier and call corresponding emoji image with random position.
-I collected the matched emoji image with drawing from emojipedia.
+I collected the matched emoji image with drawing from [emojipedia](https://emojipedia.org/).
 Finally, the program put these emojis on frame and visualize it.

+Under is overall steps:

 **Steps**
 1. Set painted window and webcam both.